IHE/ITI.SeR/SeR.md

 This section describes use-cases for the SeR Profile.

-In the use-cases the Authorization Decisions Manager manages all information needed to perform an access decision and therefore combines the functionality of a Policy Decision Point (PDP) and a Policy Information Point (PIP).

-In the use-cases the Authorization Decisions Manager manages:
-- Consent Documents subscribed by patients
-- Security & Privacy Metadata
-- Access Policies
-- Patients and Providers Master Data and relationship between them
-- Etc.

-The Authorization Decisions Manager may also implement functions of a Policy Administration Point (PAP), administering and maintaining Affinity Domain Policies.

 ### 39.4.2 Use Cases

 #### 39.4.2.1 Use Case #1: XDS Repositories with a centralized Access Decision Manager

-This use-case describes how an XDS Document Repository uses Authorization Decisions made by the Authorization Decisions Manager.
+This use case describes how an XDS Document Repository uses Authorization Decisions made by the Authorization Decisions Manager.

 <!-- Dmytro: The paragraph below is moved from section 39.3, the word "mandatory"
 originally present there is removed. -->

-In this use-case the groupings between XDS Actors and SeR Actors enforce the system of trust between the XDS Document Registry that localizes the XDS DocumentEntries and the XDS Document Repositories that store XDS documents.
-This use-case assumes that Authorization Decisions are based on the document metadata and groups the XDS Document Registry and the Authorization Decisions Manager for simplicity.
+In this use case the groupings between XDS Actors and SeR Actors enforce the system of trust between the XDS Document Registry that localizes the XDS DocumentEntries and the XDS Document Repositories that store XDS documents.
+This use case assumes that Authorization Decisions are based on the document metadata and groups the XDS Document Registry and the Authorization Decisions Manager for simplicity.

-In this use-case the XDS Document Repositories are all in the same XDS Affinity Domain and delegate Access Decisions to the Authorization Decisions Manager grouped with the XDS Document Registry.
+In this use case the XDS Document Repositories are all in the same XDS Affinity Domain and delegate Access Decisions to the Authorization Decisions Manager grouped with the XDS Document Registry.

+In this use case the Authorization Decisions Manager manages all information needed to perform an access decision and therefore combines the functionality of a Policy Decision Point (PDP) and a Policy Information Point (PIP).

+The Authorization Decisions Manager may also implement functions of a Policy Administration Point (PAP), administering and maintaining Affinity Domain Policies.

-In this use-case a special implementation is used intended to increase the overall perfomance.
+In this use case a special implementation is used intended to increase the overall perfomance.
 Access Decisions are created when the Requester Entity queries the XDS metadata and stored for a specific time interval, expecting that the document metadatda are queried from the XDS Registry before the documents are queried from the XDS